sanya21561/FAQ-Bot/README.md

 ---

 ## Features
-- Scrapes and structures FAQs from Jupiter's help and community pages
+- Scrapes and structures FAQs from Jupiter's help page
 - Cleans, deduplicates, and categorizes Q&A pairs
 - Semantic search using FAISS and sentence-transformers
 - Conversational answers using open-source LLMs (via HuggingFace Inference API)